 FINMA distinguishes between three types of self-regulation:

-The state plays a role in the latter two types, which are therefore also referred to as co-regulation; both come under FINMA’s supervisory remit.
+The state plays a role in the latter two types.
+Both come under FINMA’s supervisory remit.

 Article 7 para.
 3 FINMASA allows FINMA to recognise self-regulation as a minimum standard.
 These standards then apply not only to members of the self-regulatory organisation (SRO), but also to all other organisations in the sector.
 Compliance with recognised minimum standards is enforced by FINMA or the SROs.

 The legislator tasks the SROs with compulsory self-regulation on specific issues.
 Mandates of this type are to be found in the Banking Act (Art.
-37h, Securing of deposits), the Stock Exchange Act (Art.
-4 para.
-1, Appropriate organisation), the Ordinance on Collective Investment Schemes (Art.
+37h, Securing of deposits), the Ordinance on Collective Investment Schemes (Art.
 4 para.
 3 CISO, Requirements for the simplified prospectus for structured products) and the Anti-Money Laundering Act (Art.
 25 AMLA, Stipulation of compliance with the duty of due diligence).
 FINMA’s approval is required for compulsory self-regulation.

 FINMA calls upon the SROs to abide by certain regulatory principles when adopting new rules – especially if these are to be recognised.
 These principles are set out in the Guidelines on Financial Market Regulation.
 Self-regulatory rules must be transparent and easy to understand; the views of those affected by a regulation must also be sought.